 Don't let your emotions get to you when dealing with an angry or competitive parent.
 Maintaining a civil attitude will help them do so as well.
 Whatever happens, remember the child's best interest is what's most important.

-Learn even more about youth sports and coaching by visiting the links on the next page.
+Learn even more about youth sports and coaching by visiting the links below.

 - Bach, Greg, National Alliance for Youth Sports.
 "Coaching Soccer for Dummies."
 For Dummies, 2006.http://books.google.com/books?id=xX3zKmjp010C

 - Coakley, Jay.
 "The Good Father: Parental Expectations and Youth Sports."
 Leisure Studeis.
 Vol. 25, No. 2, 153-163, April 2006.

 - Faucher, David G. "The Baffled Parent's Guide to Coaching Youth Basketball."
 McGraw-Hill Professional, 2000.http://books.google.com/books?id=Bg-N_Jk_CrEC

 - Haefner, Jeff.
 "A Basketball Coaching Guide -- How to Deal with Parents the 'Right Way' and Avoid Unpleasant Problems."
 Breakthrough Basketball.
 2009.http://www.breakthroughbasketball.com/coaching/dealing-with-parents.html

 - Hoch, David.
 "Dealing with the Irrational or Irate Parents."
 Coach and Athletic Director, March, 2000.
 BNet.http://findarticles.com/p/articles/mi_m0FIH/is_8_69/ai_n18609692/